 Research in the lab has been featured in several documentaries, seminar series, and public talks . . . watch us and read about us via several of these links!

 - National Geographic – X-Ray Earth – watch the lab in action in the mountains of Colorado making physiological and ecosystem measurements.
-Looks like NatGeo is good at taking down copies from YouTube but you can at least watch us here at about 50minutes in.
+Looks like NatGeo is good at taking down copies from YouTube but you can at least watch us here at about 50 minutes in.

-- “In the Beat of a Heart“ For a year we had a book author and reporter travel with us on various field excursions and stay with us in the lab to go through theory.
+- Book – “In the Beat of a Heart“ For a year we had a book author and reporter travel with us on various field excursions and stay with us in the lab to go through theory.
 The end result is a science featuring many in the lab.
 It is a popular press book entitled “In the Beat of a Heart” by Nature news writer John Whitfield and was reviewed in Nature here.
 The book “combines biography, history, science and nature writing to capture the exciting advances— and the people who are making them—that are triggering a revolution as potentially important to biology as Newton’s insights were to physics.”
 You can find reviews here on Amazon.com and read most of the book via google here.

 - Arizona plant researchers laying groundwork for species forecasts

 - Predicting how forests will respond to climate change – 2020 NPR Radio Interview.
 How changes in global temperature will affect our forests.
 Connecting with other researchers around the world to make detailed measurements of trees and soils to predict the impact of climate change on the Earth’s ecosystems.

 - UA Part of ‘A-Team’ to Reduce Climate Change Extinctions

 - North American forests unlikely to save us from climate change, study finds.
 Our 2016 publication received much international attention in print and radio, see here for a complete listing.

 - A Big Database and Big Models Pave the Way for Big Questions in Ecology – Methods in Ecology